torinriley/Causal-Embedding-Correction/README.md

    - The predicted treatment components are subtracted from the original embeddings to compute the residuals.
    - These residuals are referred to as **treatment-agnostic embeddings**, as they no longer encode treatment information.

+3.1.  **Note on Ressidulization:**
+   - Residualization is often preferred over complete removal of treatment components because it strikes a balance between reducing treatment-related bias and preserving meaningful information in the data.
+By predicting and removing only the treatment-predictable components from embeddings, residualization ensures that treatment-induced clustering is minimized, avoiding leakage, while retaining the rich, treatment-agnostic structure of the embeddings.
+This approach is particularly effective for tasks where treatment effects may introduce unwanted bias but some inherent variability in the data is still important for downstream applications.
+Unlike masking, residualization avoids over-removal, ensuring that embeddings remain informative and generalizable.

 ---

 ### **4. Validating the Residualization Process**